DVougioukos/MSc-AI-Data-Science/Trimester-1/Knowledge Graphs with LLMs/README.md

   - Implementation notebooks for both tasks with clear usage instructions
   - Report detailing detection methods, evaluation strategy, and findings on schema ambiguity and class accuracy

+📌 Wrapping Up

+Through these assignments, I gained hands-on experience with both symbolic and neural approaches to knowledge representation.
+I learned to design, populate, and assess knowledge graphs while integrating LLMs effectively across these processes.
+The course sharpened my ability to work with structured and unstructured data and evaluate AI systems that blend symbolic and statistical methods.